Grassmann elements and geometric algebra Λ(V)

 Initially, it is enough to understand that $\wedge:\Lambda^n V\times\Lambda^m V\rightarrow\Lambda^{n+m}V$ is an operation which is zero for linearly dependent arguments.
 However, this idea comes from extending Grassmann's product $v_i\wedge v_j = -v_j\wedge v_i \implies v_i\wedge v_i = 0 = -v_i\wedge v_i$ to yield a tool for characterizing linear dependence.

-Definition (Dimension $n$-SubManifold in $\Lambda^n V$).
-Hence, writing the product $v_1\wedge v_2\wedge\cdots\wedge v_n\ne0$ implies a linearly independent set $\{v_i\}_1^n\subseteq V$ isomorphic to an $n$-SubManifold
+Definition (Dimension $n$-Submanifold in $\Lambda^n V$).
+Note that writing the product $v_1\wedge v_2\wedge\cdots\wedge v_n\ne0$ implies a linearly independent set $\{v_i\}_1^n\subseteq V$ isomorphic to an $n$-Submanifold

 .